 Skordalia is typically served as an accompaniment to various dishes, such as fried fish, boiled vegetables, or beets, adding a creamy and tangy contrast to the main components.
 It’s also a staple at Greek feasts and can be enjoyed with pita bread or fresh vegetables as a dip.
 Skordalia is beloved not only for its intense flavor but also for its versatility and simplicity, offering a true taste of Greek culinary tradition that is both satisfying and memorable.

-Place the peeled and chopped potatoes in a large pot of cold, salted water.
+Cook the Potatoes: Place the peeled and chopped potatoes in a large pot of cold, salted water.
 Bring to a boil and cook until the potatoes are very tender, about 15-20 minutes.
+Drain the potatoes well and return them to the pot.
+Let them sit for a few minutes to evaporate any excess moisture.

-While the potatoes are cooking, mince the garlic.
+Prepare the Garlic: While the potatoes are cooking, mince the garlic.
 For a smoother texture, you can also use a mortar and pestle to crush the garlic with a pinch of salt until it forms a paste.

+Make the Skordalia: In a large mixing bowl, mash the hot potatoes until smooth.
+You can use a potato masher or a ricer for a finer texture.
 Gradually add the minced garlic, olive oil, and lemon juice (or vinegar) while continuously mixing.
 The mixture should become creamy and well-blended.
 Adjust the amount of garlic, lemon juice, and olive oil to taste.

-Transfer the skordalia to a serving bowl and refrigerate for at least 1 hour to allow the flavors to meld.
+Chill and Serve: Transfer the skordalia to a serving bowl and refrigerate for at least 1 hour to allow the flavors to meld.
+Before serving, drizzle with a little extra olive oil and garnish with chopped parsley if desired.
+Serve with pita bread, fresh vegetables, or as an accompaniment to fried fish or grilled meats.

 Ingredients